 The International Day of U.N.
 Peacekeepers.

-As we honor the International Day of U.N.
-Peacekeepers, we need to put more effort on the prevention of armed conflicts, on improving techniques of mediation, and creating groups which cross the divides of class, religion, and ethnicity.
+As we honor the International Day of The United Nations Peacekeeping Forces; we need to put more effort on the prevention of armed conflicts; on improving techniques of mediation; and creating groups which cross the divides of class, religion, and ethnicity.